incubyte/incubyte.github.io/content/blog/standup.md

 Any tool that publishes data is good enough.

 Many teams don't even use any!
+(These are very mature teams.
+I would recommend having some visual representation.)

 ### What not to do